ga-wdi-curriculum/wdi-intro/readme.md

 ### Instructor Communication

-- Additional Instructor Support is available during Evening Office Hours from 6:00 - 8:00PM on Tuesday and Wednesday Nights
+- Additional Instructor Support is available during Evening Office Hours from 6:00 - 8:00PM on Monday,Tuesday and Wednesday Nights.
+WDI instructors from other cohorts will be included in the Office Hours schedule.
 - Instructors who are not scheduled for Evening Office Hours **may not** respond to code questions via Slack or in person, even if we're in the office.
   - **Question**: Why would we do this?